i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-bi/bi-setup.md

 By default, the timezone is set to Europe/Rome.

-If you need to change the timezone, select option `4) System settings` from the menu.
+If you need to change the timezone, select option `7) i-Vertix BI settings` from the menu.

-Now select option `2) Change timezone`.
+Now select option `2) change timezone`.

 You will be asked to enter the new timezone.
 Here is a list of valid *TZ identifiers* to insert: [tz database on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 ### Proxy settings

-If you need to set a proxy server for your system, select option `4) System settings` from the menu.
+If you need to set a proxy server for your system, select option `6) Proxy settings` from the menu.

-Now select option `3) Proxy settings`.

 You will be guided through the further process by the program itself.